Iris Cummings: Early life and athletic career

-Cummings was born in Los Angeles in 1920 and attended Redondo Union High School.
+Cummings was born in Los Angeles on December 21, 1920, and attended Redondo Union High School.
 Her father possessed a Doctor of Medicine from Tufts University School of Medicine and also worked as an athletics coach at the start of the 20th century at Columbia University and as the athletic director at Swarthmore College from 1902 through 1908.
 Her mother was a Greek and Latin teacher.
 Iris attended the 1932 Summer Olympics as a spectator and began competing in swimming the following year, winning numerous local and regional tournaments.
 When it was too cold to swim, she remained athletically active through cycling.
 She was not a member of any club during her first year of competition, but nonetheless placed first in several meets in addition to her participation at the 1933 Southern Pacific Amateur Athletic Union and Pacific Coast championships.

 Cummings joined the Los Angeles Athletic Club (LAAC) in 1934 and received her first financial support in 1935, helping her attend that year's Far Western Championships.
 She captured the American national 200-meter breaststroke championship in 1936, which led to her participation in that year's Olympic trials and her selection as a member of the United States delegation to the 1936 Summer Olympics in Berlin.
 She was required, however, to raise her own funds for travel to the Games and spent much of her time leading up to the tournament collecting money rather than training.
 In the women's 200-meter breaststroke, she placed fourth in her heat in the opening round and was eliminated.
 Despite this, she remained as national champion in the event through 1939, although she left the LAAC in 1937.
 She placed second at the 1939 National Championships and retired from active competition shortly after, deciding that the 1940 Summer Olympics were unlikely to occur.
 In 1941, she earned a degree in physical sciences and math from the University of Southern California.